smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

 To add the \<video\> elements, we're going to use the class `By` from [Selenium-webdriver](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/) by simply adding:
 `const videos = By.css('video');` => This allows us to get all the HTML elements with tag \<video\> into our `videos` array.
-Next we're going to add a synchronous function called **videoCheck()** where we'll implement the video check logic.
+Next, we're going to add a synchronous function called **videoCheck()** where we'll implement the video check logic.

     async videoCheck(stepInfo, index) {},

 **stepInfo** is a reference to the Check object.
 **index** is the index of the video to be checked (0 for the first video, 1 for the 2nd, etc...)

-First, we will declare our variables
+First, we'll declare our variables

     async videoCheck(stepInfo, index) {
         let checked; // Result of the verification